J-CF-Leung/Study_Vault/Incomplete sections.md

-Ordinary differential equations: Method of Variation of Parameters + Bessel's Equation
+Ordinary differential equations: Method of Variation of Parameters

 Optics: Interfereometry

 A lot of quantum mechanics and thermal physics

+Experimental methods (God help me)

+Start of molecular symmetry and bonding